- PRAIRIE DOG BIOLOGY

 When the units arrive, they will have a slight charge but its not enough to use afield.
 So before installing them, we recommend letting them sit out in sunlight (turned off) for at least one day to get a good charge on their battery.
 This way when you deploy them in the yard, they’ll be ready to work at full strength.

-Now if you have active prairie dogs, you’ll need the next unit down the page as its much stronger and the only one that can chase away even nesting animals.
+Now if you have active prairie dogs, you’ll need the next unit down the page along with some gas sticks.

 DELUXE SOLAR POWERED PRAIRIE DOG REPELLER ^